It's a fact--being busy causes stress. Learn 10 Ways to Stop Being So Busy, so you can focus on what matters and start enjoying life.

 Our lives these days are filled with a tremendous flow of communications: email, IM, cell phones, paper mail, Skype, Instagram, and more.
 It can take up your whole day if you let it.

-Instead, put a limit on your communications: only do email at certain times of the day, for a certain number of minutes (I recommend twice a day, but totally do what works for you).
+Instead, put a limit on your communications: only do email at certain times of the day, for a certain number of minutes (we recommend twice a day, but totally do what works for you).

 Same with any other communications.
 Set a schedule and stick to it!